Overview

 Adding Custom ClaimsIf you like to add more Custom Claims, for example, I would like to add the organization id claim I would click on the

-Add Mapping button and add attribute.org_id in the Google text box, and in the OIDC I would add assertion.organizationId, and repeat step 14 with the organization id.Read more about Custom Claims here- Follow this guide to get you
+Add Mapping button and add attribute.org_id in the Google text box, and in the OIDC I would add assertion.organizationId, and repeat step 14 with the organization id.Read more about Custom Claims here- Follow this guide to get your

 subvalue - In the Identity pool you’ve just created click on the